FabianHahn/shoveler-spatialos/README.md

 Once the SpatialOS Runtime has started up, you should be able to open the [Inspector](http://localhost:21000/inspector) in your browser and see the entities present in the seed snapshot, as well as a connected managed server worker.

-To connect a client, switch to the right directory and simply run it with the correct arguments pointing to your local deployment:
+To connect a client worker, switch to the right directory and simply run it with the correct arguments pointing to your local deployment:
 ```
 # Linux:
 cd build/workers/client